Competitive intelligence: Key points

 Another definition of competitive intelligence regards it as the organizational function responsible for the early identification of risks and opportunities in the market before they become obvious ("early signal analysis").
-This definition focuses attention on the difference between the dissemination of widely available factual information (such as market statistics, financial reports, newspaper clippings) performed by functions such as libraries and information centers, and competitive intelligence which is a perspective on developments and events aimed at yielding a competitive edge.
+This definition focuses attention on the difference between the dissemination of widely available factual information (such as from market research reports, financial reports, newspaper clippings) performed by functions such as libraries and information centers, and competitive intelligence which is a perspective on developments and events aimed at yielding a competitive edge.

-The term competitive intelligence is often viewed as synonymous with competitor analysis, but competitive intelligence is more than analyzing competitors; it embraces the entire environment and stakeholders: customers, competitors, distributors, technologies, and macroeconomic data.
+The term competitive intelligence is sometimes viewed as synonymous with competitor analysis, but competitive intelligence is more than analyzing competitors; it embraces the entire business environment and stakeholders: customers, competitors, distributors, technologies, and macroeconomic data.
 It is also a tool for decision-making.

-Commercial Intelligence can be obtained and analyzed in various ways that include:
+Commercial intelligence can be obtained and analyzed in various ways that include: